 It is the responsibility of the candidate to maintain active/current address and contact information with the NBCSN.
 Deadlines missed due to forwarded and lost mail are the responsibility of the candidate and may incur late fees or forfeited recertification status.

-The President may grant extensions for application and documentation for recertification, provided the certificant has submitted a request in writing within 90 days past the anniversary deadline of the initial certificate.
-Requests received within the 90 days past the anniversary deadline will incur a late fee of $100, in addition to all applicable recertification fees ($225).
+The President may grant an extension for A recertification application, provided the candidate has submitted a request in writing within 90 days of the candidate’s recertification date.
+Requests received within 90 days of the candidate’s recertification date will incur a late fee of $100, which must be paid in addition to the application fee.
 There are no refunds of fees.
-No request for extension will be granted beyond 90 days after the recertification date.
-After the 90 days, the NCSN credential will be revoked 90 days past the anniversary date and candidates must reapply for certification and meet all current eligibility requirements for the examination.
+No request for AN extension will be granted beyond 90 days after the recertification date.
+After the 90 days, the NCSN credential will be revoked and a candidate may only be reinstated by taking and passing the Certification Examination for School Nurses.

 Clinical Practice Requirements for Recertification